yavorkovachev/Deep_reinforcement_learning/Reinforce/README.md

 ### Instructions

-You can open the notebook `Reinforce_Colab.ipynb` to see an application of the REINFORCE algorithm (also known as Monte Carlo Policy Gradients) to the OpenAI Gym's Cartpole environment.
+Open the notebook `Reinforce_Colab.ipynb` to see an application of the REINFORCE algorithm (also known as Monte Carlo Policy Gradients) to the OpenAI Gym's Cartpole environment.
 The notebook runs on the Google `Colab` environment where access to GPUs is freely available.
 Alternatively, you can download the `Reinforce.ipynb` notebook and run locally.

 You can experiment with changing the training parameters in the notebook to understand how the learning of the agent is affected.